 NO, NO, a thousand times no.

-And, as I pointed out in my last blog, Medicare will pay for some home health and skilled nursing facility care, but generally, Medicare is an insurance program for the “medical care” you’ll need when you are old, not for long-term care such as assisted living or help with basic daily care activities.
+And, as I pointed out in various blogs, Medicare will pay for some home health and skilled nursing facility care, but generally, Medicare is an insurance program for the “medical care” you’ll need when you are old, not for long-term care such as assisted living or help with basic daily care activities.

 But, wait, if Medicare doesn’t pay, isn’t there another program for when you run out of money, a welfare program that will take care of you?